Opinion | Acknowledging the malice of some precedes charity for all

 And then he moved to replace democracy with mobocracy, gathering a throng in Washington and inciting it to march to the Capitol and sack it.
 Five people died, including a Capitol Police officer, and the crowd threatened other elected officials, including Trump’s own vice president.

 This is the outrage that the House impeachment managers will describe in detail this week.
-The nation, and especially the Republican Party, must come to terms with it.
+The nation, and especially the Republican Party, cannot just walk away.

-In particular, the managers will show video interviews of members of the rampaging horde making clear that they were doing what they were doing because Trump asked them to.
-And they will show that Trump himself welcomed the violence.
+The managers are expected to show video interviews of members of the rampaging horde making clear that they were doing what they were doing because Trump asked them to.
+And they will demonstrate that Trump himself welcomed the violence.

-Thus one of the most telling passages in the House impeachment managers’ brief:
+This is one of the most telling passages in the House impeachment managers’ brief:

 “In fact, when Congressional leaders begged President Trump to send help, or to urge his supporters to stand down, he instead renewed his attacks on the Vice President and focused on lobbying Senators to challenge the election results.
 Only hours after his mob first breached the Capitol did President Trump release a video statement calling for peace — and even then, he told the insurrectionists (who were at that very moment rampaging through the Capitol) ‘we love you’ and ‘you’re very special.’ ”